Make Your Own Natural Vinegar Hair Rinse

 We infuse our organic apple cider vinegar rinses with certified organic herbs and organic essential oils that are great for the hair and scalp.

-So you can CLICK HERE to purchase Chagrin Valley’s certified organic Apple Cider Vinegar Rinses or continue reading to learn more and create your own.
+See Chagrin Valley's certified organic Apple Cider Vinegar Rinses or continue reading to learn more and create your own.

 Why Apple Cider Vinegar?